5 Common Myths About Hearing Loss

-Costs vary, but the average price per one hearing aid is about $2,300.
+Costs for a pair of prescription hearing aids vary—from $1,000 to $8,000—but the average bundled price is about $4,700, according to a report in PLoS One.
 Let your audiologist know your budget, and they’ll help you find a solution that fits your needs.
 (See below for more information on paying for tests and treatments.)

 Cochlear implants: These are small electronic devices surgically implanted in the inner ear that help provide a sense of sound to people who are experiencing severe hearing loss.
 Find more information from the NIH about cochlear implants here.